-A few years ago I stored all my valuable high-school pictures on an external hard drive that was later viciously attacked and stepped on by my nephew’s stroller.
-I never backed up my data, and so i couldn’t recover those valuable treasures and lost them forever.
-Sad but true story! 🤷♀️
+A few years ago I stored all of my high-school pictures on an external hard drive that was later viciously destroyed by my nephew’s stroller.
+Unfortunately, I never backed up my data, and so I couldn’t recover those valuable treasures and lost them forever.

-Now let’s think about it on a bigger scale.
-An entire business’s buildup of resources and data lost or damaged in one simple unforeseen incident.
+Now think about this on a bigger scale.
+An entire business’s build-up of resources and data lost or damaged in one simple unforeseen incident.
 Yikes, right?
-Well, here’s when backup comes to the rescue.
+Well, that’s when backup comes to the rescue.

 Online backup ensures that files are replicated in the cloud so that you can restore everything back to the way it was in case of disaster.

-Because the purpose of online backup is to help you recover your data and resources, it comes with a set of features tailored to its purpose rather than storage.
+Because the purpose of online backup is to help you recover your data and resources, it comes with a set of features tailored to this purpose (rather than storage).

 Online backup, for example, allows you to retain your file system structure and set scheduled backups based on your business needs.